 In accordance with section 25d (11) sentence 2 no. 2 KWG, the Supervisory Board has adopted a strategy aimed at promoting the nomination of women, who are currently under-represented on the DZ BANK Supervisory Board.
-In a resolution passed on November 29, 2018, the Supervisory Board modified this strategy and reset the target.
-Under this strategy, the Supervisory Board's objective is, by 2023, to at least stabilize the proportion of female members (who are currently under-represented) at the current level (on the date of the adopted resolution and as at December 31, 2021: five members or 25 percent).
-This quota was met throughout 2021.
+In a resolution passed on November 29, 2018, the Supervisory Board modified this strategy, integrated it into the new diversity policy, and reset the target.
+Under this strategy, the Supervisory Board's objective was, by 2023, to at least stabilize the proportion of female members (who are currently under-represented) at the current level (on the date of the adopted resolution / equates to the level as at December 31, 2022: five members or 25 percent).
+This target was met throughout 2022.
+In the context of the most recent update of the diversity policy (February 23, 2023), this target was reaffirmed for the period up to 2027.